Great Lakes

 Graduation week culminates on Thursday morning with the official ceremony, celebrating all Sailors who conquered the challenging 9-week boot camp experience.
 The culmination of their journey: This formal event celebrates your Sailor’s accomplishment and the dedication of Recruit Training Command.
 Applause is highly encouraged to show your immense pride!

 While not everyone can attend in person, a free live stream will be available on the Navy Recruiting Command Facebook Page for those who cannot attend.
-Only use the official Facebook page and YouTube channel for Recruit Training Command; they always stream the graduation ceremony for free!
+Only use the official Facebook page for Recruit Training Command; they always stream the graduation ceremony for free!

 Following Graduation

-Liberty will depend on their assigned duty station and “A” School location.
-Some Sailors might remain at RTC for additional administrative processing, while others might transfer to a nearby “A” School on Naval Station Great Lakes.
-Transfers for more distant “A” Schools may occur over the weekend.
-Communicate with your Sailor to understand their specific itinerary.
-“A” School training is where they’ll acquire specialized skills specific to their chosen Navy career path.
+Liberty following graduation will depend on your Sailor’s assigned duty station and “A” School location.
+Some Sailors may remain at Recruit Training Command for additional administrative processing, while others may transfer to Naval Station Great Lakes for nearby “A” School training.
+Sailors assigned to more distant schools may begin their transfer over the weekend.

-On behalf of all of us at Sandboxx, congratulations!
+On behalf of all of us at Sandboxx, congratulations on reaching this incredible milestone!

 Fair Winds and Following Seas,